Inside Google Ads Ecom Lab: Q2 2026 Community Update

 The classroom is where the structured learning lives.
 Q2 dropped six new modules based on what the ZenoX team is seeing across 200+ live client accounts.

 Demand Gen for ecom operators.
 Google retired the Discovery campaign type and replaced it with Demand Gen. The two are not the same.
 Demand Gen has YouTube Shorts placements, native video support, and a different audience targeting model.
-This module covers how to set up Demand Gen for ecom stores, which placements work for which verticals, and how to use it alongside Performance Max without cannibalising budget.
+This module covers how to set up Demand Gen for ecom stores and which placements work for which verticals.
+It also shows how to run it alongside Performance Max without cannibalising budget.

 Server-side tracking validation.
 The ZenoX Shopify app does the install.
 This module covers the validation step that most operators skip - confirming that the events Google receives match the events Shopify records.
 How to read the conversion data in both platforms.
 What a discrepancy means and how to fix it.
 Why this step matters more than the install.